-We are not aware of any other material inconsistency or material misstatement in the consolidated business report and the annual report and therefore we have nothing to report in this respect.
+We are not aware of any other material inconsistency or material misstatement in the other information, therefore we have nothing to report in this respect.

 We state that the information referred to in Paragraphs a)-d), g) and h) of Subsection (2) of Section 95/B of the Accounting Act has been provided.

-The consolidated business report includes the non-financial statement required by Section 95/C, and Section 134.
+We state that the consolidated business report includes the consolidated sustainability statement required by Chapter VI/C of the Accounting Act.